snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 Then all requests that are made to `snowplowanalytics.com` will have this cookie attached.
 So if you are on `blog.snowplowanalytics.com` then this cookie will be sent to all requests to a `snowplowanalytics.com` domain.
 However, this cookie will also be sent if requests are made from another site entirely to a `snowplowanalytics.com` site, because perhaps they are running some software that makes requests to something hosted on the `snowplowanalytics.com` site.

-### What is a Secure cookie

 ### What this change means for your website

 Setting a cookie's `SameSite` attribute to `Lax` by default has a couple of consequences:-

-- Requests that are sent to domains that are not the same as the parent domain (the one in the address bar) will not have these cookies included in requests.
+- Requests that are sent to domains that are not the same as the parent domain (the one in the address bar) will not have these cookies included in requests (cross-site requests).
 - A substantial amount of cookies that are out there do not specify the SameSite attribute at all so they will suddenly start behaving differently.

 It is quite likely that this isn't an issue for many sites, as a sites backend services will operate on the same domain as the front end; meaning the cookies will continue to be sent with the new `SameSite=Lax` default.
 However, if you are sending requests to a different domain and these cookies are important then this is where your issues will begin.
 For instance, some third party login services or embedded content may be setting cookies that are required for authentication.
 Later in this post we will describe how you can check if your site is affected.

+Requiring `SameSite=None` cookies to require `Secure` also has a couple of consequences:-

+- If the cookie is being transmitted cross-site and the server does not accept secure connections (HTTPS) then the cookie can no longer be sent.
+- There are some old browsers which are not compatible with `SameSite=None; Secure` cookies, the Chromium team have [published a list](https://www.chromium.org/updates/same-site/incompatible-clients).

+Most websites are already operating on secure (HTTPS) connections which means that the `Secure` attribute doesn't pose much worry, but it is worth ensuring communication with any third party servers is being done securely if the site is still accessible on insecure (HTTP) connections.
+Due to the older, incompatible browsers you may experience data usually contained within cookies from these browsers not working as expected.
+In the case of Snowplow, this will mean new `network_userid`s will be generated for requests from these incompatible browsers and will skew user counts that are relying solely on the `network_userid`.

-One type of request that is likely going to be affected by this are third party tracking provider requests.
+One type of request that is likely going to be affected by these two changes are third party tracking provider requests.
 The providers will often be running on a different domain and may not be including the `SameSite` attribute on cookies.
 This means any tracking that relies on these cookies has the potential to stop working. _You may need to take action to ensure cross-site tracking contains to work in Chrome 80._

 ### Why it is happening now